-As shown in Figure 2, the climatic gradient (site) had significant pH, electrical conductivity (EC), bulk density (BD), total carbon (C_t), soil organic carbon (SOC), soil inorganic carbon (SIC), total nitrogen (N_t), C/N, clay, silt, sand, dry and wet aggregates under 30 mm, Δ GMD, WSAR, R{<2 mm}.
-Biocrust treatments were significant for clay, silt, pH, EC, C_t, SOC, SIC, N_t, C/N, and wet aggregates from 9.5 to 30.0 mm and >2 mm, and R{<2 mm}.
-Finally, the interaction of the site and biocrusts was significant for clay, bulk density (BD), total nitrogen (N_t), dry aggregates from 4.7 to 19.0 mm and 0 to 3.4 mm, wet aggregates from 9.5 to 30.0 mm, and Δ MWD.
+As shown in Fig. 2, the climatic gradient (site) had significant pH, electrical conductivity (EC), bulk density (BD), total carbon (C_t), soil organic carbon (SOC), soil inorganic carbon (SIC), total nitrogen (N_t), C/N, clay, silt, sand, dry and wet aggregates under 30 mm, Δ GMD, WSAR, and $R{<2 \text{ mm}}$.
+Biocrust treatments were significant for clay, silt, pH, EC, C_t , SOC, SIC, N_t , C/N, and wet aggregates from 9.5 to 30.0 mm, > 2 mm, and $R{<2 \text{ mm}}$.
+Finally, the interaction of the site and biocrusts was significant for clay, BD, N_t , dry aggregates from 4.7 to 19.0 mm and 0 to 3.4 mm, wet aggregates from 9.5 to 30.0 mm, and Δ MWD.

-4. Discussion
+4 Discussion

-4.1.
-Aggregate stability and soil properties along the climatic gradient
+4.1 Aggregate stability and soil properties along the climatic gradient

 The climatic gradient has a significant effect on the stability of soil aggregates.
-Using the geometric mean diameter (Δ GMD), an index that replaces the linear fitting of Δ MWD with a logarithmic one, significant differences for the study sites along the climatic gradient can be observed (p-value: <0.001).
+Using the geometric mean diameter (Δ GMD), an index that replaces the linear fitting of ΔMWD with a logarithmic one, significant differences for the study sites along the climatic gradient can be observed (p value: < 0.001).
 When soil aggregate stability was evaluated with the difference in mean weight diameter (Δ MWD), it did not show significant changes along the climatic gradient.
-WSAR, an index that shows the ratio of aggregates that persist stably after disruption by water, showed a similar behavior as Δ MWD.
-The main difference between Δ MWD and Δ GMD is that Δ GMD performs better in non-uniform particulate substances (Hatch and Choate, 1929; Gardner, 1956), which corresponds to soils equilibrated in the content of sand, silt, and clay (Mazurak, 1950) and pointing soil texture indirectly as a critical factor in aggregate stability along the climatic gradient.
-Further, considering the Δ GMD data, an increase in stability was observed as moving along the climatic gradient to higher water availability conditions except for SG.
+The WSAR, an index that shows the ratio of aggregates that persist stably after disruption by water, showed a similar behavior as Δ MWD.
+The main difference between Δ MWD and Δ GMD is that Δ GMD performs better in non-uniform particulate substances (Hatch and Choate, 1929; Gardner, 1956), which corresponds to soils equilibrated in the content of sand, silt, and clay (Mazurak, 1950) and indirectly marking soil texture as a critical factor in aggregate stability along the climatic gradient.
+Further, considering the Δ GMD data, an increase in stability was observed when moving along the climatic gradient to higher water availability conditions, except for SG.
 The lower value of Δ GMD for SG indicates comparably higher aggregate stability as it would be expected when we assume a steady trend from arid to humid climate.
 In PA, in the drier north, the condition proved to be less stable than NA, despite the high content of inorganic carbon.
-SG presented the highest ratio of unstable aggregates under the studied range of sizes (highest R ${<2mm}$) and NA the lowest, with close to half of it, indicating augmented aggregate stability in the complementary range of sizes.
+In SG, the highest ratio of unstable aggregates under the studied range of sizes (highest $R{<2\,\mathrm{mm}}$) was presented; the lowest ratio was presented in NA, with close to half of it indicating augmented aggregate stability in the complementary range of sizes.